History School Trip To Berlin

 The museum occupies House 1 of the former HQ of the GDR Ministry for State Security, part of a huge complex in Berlin-Lichtenberg which had 7,000 full time employees.
 Now a research and memorial centre, the permanent exhibition State Security in the SED Dictatorship looks at the impact of the STASI on the lives of individuals in the GDR.
 Guided tours for groups are available.

-This 368 metre tower dominates the city skyline and is the tallest building in Germany.
-The Tower was built in the 1960’s by the East German Government not least to demonstrate the strength and efficiency of the socialist party system.
+This 368-metre tower dominates the city skyline and is the tallest building in Germany.
+The Tower was built in the 1960s by the East German Government not least to demonstrate the strength and efficiency of the socialist party system.
 The observation deck at 203 metres includes Berlin’s highest bar and there is a revolving restaurant at a height of 207 metres.
+Combine your visit with Berlin Odyssey, a virtual reality time travel experience through 9 centuries of Berlin history, available at 203 metres.

 Sitting just west of Berlin, Potsdam is home to a number of palaces and parks recognised by UNESCO.Together they create a unique landscape epitomising the monarchic ideas of the Prussian state.
 The historic Treaty of Potsdam which determined the division of Germany was signed in 1945 at the nearby Cecilienhof Palace.